jiwon-lieb/peptalk-app/README.md

 - HTML/CSS/JavaScript: Frontend technologies used to build the app.

-- MBTI Pep Talk API: Custom-built API used to fetch personalized pep talks for MBTI types.
+- MBTI Pep Talk API (Django Rest Framework): Custom-built API used to fetch personalized pep talks for MBTI types.

-- Netlify: Deployed as a serverless app on Netlify.
+- Netlify: Deployed as a static site on Netlify.

 ## 🧪 **How to Test the App**